PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

 Alternatively, using *QGroundControl*, a [joystick](https://docs.qgroundcontrol.com/en/SetupView/Joystick.html) can be used to emulate a radio control system.

 The SIH is compatible with all Pixhawk-series boards except those based on FMUv2.
-It is available on the PX4-Autopilot master branch and release versions v1.9.0 and above.
+The SIH for quadrotr is available on the PX4-Autopilot release versions v1.9.0 and above.
+The SIH for airplane is available on PX4-Autopilot master branch (above v1.12).

 ## Setting up SIH

 Running the SIH is as easy as selecting an airframe.
-Plug the autopilot to the desktop computer with a USB cable, let it boot, then using a ground control station select the [SIH airframe](../airframes/airframe_reference.md#simulation-copter).
+Plug the autopilot to the desktop computer with a USB cable, let it boot, then using a ground control station select the [SIH Quadcopter X](../airframes/airframe_reference.md#simulation-copter) or the `SIH plane AERT`.
 The autopilot will then reboot.

 When the SIH airframe is selected, the SIH module starts by itself, the vehicle should be displayed on the ground control station map.

+Note: The airplane needs to takeoff in manual mode at full throttle.
+If the airplane hits the floor, the state estimator might lose its fix.

 ## Setting up the Display

-The simulated quadrotor can be displayed in jMAVSim from PX4 v1.11.
+The simulated Quadrotor can be displayed in jMAVSim from PX4 v1.11.
+The simulated Airplane can be displayed in jMAVSim from PX4 above v1.12.

 1. Close *QGroundControl* (if opened).
 1. Unplug and replug the hardware autopilot (allow a few seconds for it to boot).